OffchainLabs/arbitrum-docs/arbitrum-docs/build-decentralized-apps/oracles/02-how-to-use-oracles.md

 ## Pyth

-The [Pyth network](https://pyth.network/) is the largest first-party oracle network, securely and transparently delivering real-time market data to [multiple chains](https://docs.pyth.network/price-feeds/contract-addresses).
+The [Pyth network](https://pyth.network/) a first-party oracle network, securely and transparently delivering real-time market data to [multiple chains](https://docs.pyth.network/price-feeds/contract-addresses).

 The network comprises some of the world’s [largest exchanges, market makers, and financial services providers](https://pyth.network/publishers).
 These publish proprietary data on-chain for aggregation and distribution to smart contract applications.

-### Pyth Price Feeds
+### Pyth price feeds

 The Pyth network introduces an innovative low-latency [pull oracle design](https://docs.pyth.network/price-feeds/pull-updates), where users can pull price updates on-chain when needed, enabling everyone in the blockchain environment to access that data point.
 Pyth network updates the prices every 400ms, making Pyth the fastest on-chain oracle.

-Here is a working example of a contract that fetches the latest price of ARB/USD on Arbitrum network.
+Here is a working example of a contract that fetches the latest price of ARB/USD on the Arbitrum network.
-You have to pass Pyth's contract address for Arbitrum mainnet/testnet and the desired price feed id to fetch the latest price.
+You have to pass Pyth's contract address for Arbitrum mainnet/testnet and the desired price feed ID to fetch the latest price.

 Install the Pyth SDK Solidity package in your project:
 ```tsx